 - Arrogant as a peacock. 🦚

-14. Arrogant as a knight in battle armor
+14. As arrogant as a knight in battle armor

 Meaning: Someone who is overly confident, often to the point of being blind to their own flaws or the consequences.